 This type of segmentation zones in on geographic locations.
 People have different needs, depending on where they live.
 Here are three geographic subcategories to target:

 - Climate: Climate segmentation involves marketing products based on a particular region’s climate.
-For instance, swimsuits probably have a lower demand in Alaska than it does in California.
+For instance, swimsuits probably have a lower demand in Alaska than California.

 What you know about contestant B: While they currently live in the same city as you, they were born and raised in China until the age of ten.